The NUCLIO team

 Project coordinator at NUCLIO and co-founder of the NUCLIO Trust

-Priscila is a certified trainer, she has a MSc degree in Biology and is fascinated by the behaviour of living creatures, especially humans.
-She is developing a PhD in Psychology of Education and is the educational psychology consultant at NUCLIO.
-She believes that education at home and at school is a fundamental pillar for the future and dreams of a positive and inclusive education with equal opportunities.
-She loves all forms of art and she coordinates interdisciplinary projects in which art connects to science, and collaborates in the creative design of NUCLIO’s dissemination material.
+Priscila is a certified trainer, with a MSc degree in Biology and a post-graduation in Psychology of Education.
+She is fascinated by the behaviour of living creatures, especially humans.
+She is the educational psychology consultant at NUCLIO and coordinates the Maker Space “Change Makers”.
+She believes that education is a fundamental pillar for the future and dreams of a positive and inclusive education in which every human being finds the necessary ingredients to grow.
+She loves all forms of art, coordinating interdisciplinary projects where art connects to science, believes in a fair and equitable pedagogical assessment, and collaborates in the creative design of NUCLIO’s dissemination material.

 Maria Luísa Almeida